 Egyptian Mythology Gods of Music

 Just like in Greek and Roman Mythology, the gods of music have also been a part of Egyptian mythology for centuries.
-In Egyptian mythology, it was Thoth that came up with the idea of creating the harp as a way to help humans express themselves.
+In Egyptian mythology, it was Thoth who came up with the idea of creating the harp as a way to help humans express themselves.

 In regards to music, Egyptian gods have been associated with Osiris – the god of the afterlife.
 Isis was said to be his wife, and she would help him inspire others through the arts.